 What Is Radiation?

 Radiation is the movement of energy.
 Energy can move via particles or waves.
 We’re bombarded by radiation all the time.
 Microwaves, cell phones, and radios all use radiation.
 When the sun warms us up, that’s radiation.
+Heck we can even get radiation from outer space in the form of cosmic rays.
 But most of it is non-ionizing, which means that the radiation does not form ions.
 Non-ionizing radiation uses enough energy to transmit radio signals or make you warm; it does not use enough energy to change the structure of atoms.

 Ionizing radiation does.
 Ionizing radiation has enough energy to knock electrons out of orbit, which forms ions.
 There are also a lot of applications for Ionizing radiation in the medical world.
 When used in a controlled environment, it’s not something to be afraid of; it’s just another tool requiring training and care.